WycliffeAssociates/btt-recorder-docs/docs/startproject.rst

 2. Create or login to your account.

-3. Tap on the Create Offline Account bar.
-You will be able to create an online Door43 account later.
+3. Tap on ‘New User‘ card to create a profile.

-Note: Tapping on the Cancel button will close the program.

-4. Use the keyboard and type in the actual name or a pseudonym of the translator.
-A “pseudonym” is a false name that is used instead of the real name of the person doing the work.

-5. Tap the blue ‘Continue’ button.

-4. Accept the ‘Privacy Notice’ by tapping on the blue word ‘Continue.’

-5. Read the three Terms of Use
+4. Read the three Terms of Use

-•	Tap on each of the blue bars.
+•	Tap on each of the green bars.
 •	Read the content.
 You may need to scroll to see the entire contents of the ‘Translation Guidelines’ and the ‘Statement of Faith’.
 •	Tap on ‘Close’ at the bottom of each of the windows.

-6. Tap the blue I AGREE link at the bottom of the window if you agree with all three statements.
+5. Tap the green ‘I AGREE‘ link at the bottom of the window if you agree with all three statements to proceed to the next screen.

+6. Tap ‘Record‘ button and speak your actual name or a pseudonym within 3 seconds.
+A “pseudonym” is a false name that is used instead of the real name of the person doing the work.
+On the next screen you can listen your recording by tapping play button under waveform.

+7. If you want to re-record you profile name, tap ‘REDO‘ button.

+8. Tap ‘YES‘ button to confirm profile name

 From the Recording Section (Blue)